cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 This function was chosen because it returns values between 0 and 1, and is similar to $y = x$ when $x$ is between 0 and 1, close to 0 if $x < 0$ and 1 if $x > 1$ for large values of $N$.
 The highest possible value of $N$ was chosen, which was $N=20$.
 Values of $N gt.eq 21$ yielded to NaN metrics during the training.
 This way the target was going to have values between 0 and 1.
 However, as we will see later in the cubic case, the hard sigmoid performs better because it has a similar behavior but makes the training a lot faster and doesn't yield to NaN values during training.

 The training of the model was performed using Keras 3.0 #cite(<keras>) in Python, using Torch #cite(<torch>) as backend with an AMD 6600M GPU.
 It took 72 minutes to complete the training.
 Full system specifications of the PC used to train the models can be seen in @apx:specs.
 The learning rate and batch size were tuned monitoring the MSE and RMSE in the first 5 epochs during the training of the model.
 A learning rate of 0.0005 and batch size of 16 ensured smooth and stable updates, fast convergence and 41 second of training per epoch, as shown in @fig:train_history_isotropic.
+The optimizer was RMSprop and it minimized MSE (mean square error).
 Default values of learning rate of 0.001 and batch size of 32 yielded a faster training, but a slightly slower convergence.
 Batches under 16 yielded to large training times with very little enhancement in convergence.

 The performance metrics of this model are shown in @table:NN1_results: